jgosmann/jgosmann.de/content/about/00-software-developer.md

 it is important to me to locate and resolve the root cause, rather than covering up the symptoms.

-These days I primarily write Python code as it is awesome for the quick prototyping and data analysis often necessary in research.
+These days I primarily write C# code at work and Python in my free time.
+I also spend some time with JavaScript, TypeScript, and various frontend technologies in both settings.
 See below for a [list of projects](#projects) I contributed and continue to contribute to.